summersummerx/dsnano_capstone/README.md

 # Customer Segmentation Report for Arvato Financial Solutions

 ## Motivation:
 Arvato Financial Solutions is a mail-order sales company in Germany.
 This project compared demographics data of Arvato customers against demographics information of the general population.
 Unsupervised learning was used to perform customer segmentation, identifying the parts of the population that best describe the core customer base of the company.
-Supervised learning was used to learn and predict which individuals are most likely to convert to a customer of the compane
+Supervised learning was used to learn and predict which individuals are most likely to convert to a customer of the company.

 ## Libraries used: